bradford-hamilton/Ruby-On-Quails/guides/source/active_record_basics.md

 When writing applications using other programming languages or frameworks, it may be necessary to write a lot of configuration code.
 This is particularly true for ORM frameworks in general.
-However, if you follow the conventions adopted by Rails, you'll need to write very little configuration (in some cases no configuration at all) when creating Active Record models.
+However, if you follow the conventions adopted by Quails, you'll need to write very little configuration (in some cases no configuration at all) when creating Active Record models.
 The idea is that if you configure your applications in the very same way most of the time then this should be the default way.
 Thus, explicit configuration would be needed